AdobeDocs/campaign-standard-learn.en/help/getting-started/managing-campaigns.md

 ---
-title: Manage campaigns
+title: Managing campaigns
 description: Adobe Campaign allows you to plan marketing campaigns in which you can create and manage different types of activities.
 This video will show you how to create and manage campaigns in Adobe Campaign.
-feature: managing campaigns
+feature: campaigns
 topics: Getting Started
 kt: 1816
+thumbnail: 24672.jpg
 doc-type: feature video
 activity: USE
 team: DOC
 ---

-# Manage campaigns
+# Managing campaigns

 Adobe Campaign allows you to plan marketing campaigns in which you can create and manage different types of activities: emails, SMS messages, [!UICONTROL push notifications], workflows, landing pages.
 These campaigns and their contents can be gathered into programs.
 This video will show you how to create and manage campaigns in Adobe Campaign.